JanoschMo/rust-exercises/day_1/README.md

 - [ ] Setup [rustlings]:
   - [ ] run `cargo install rustlings`
-  - [ ] in the root of your repo, run `rustlings init` This will create the `rustlings` folder containing all the exerices.
+  - [ ] in the root of your repo, run `rustlings init` This will create the `rustlings` folder containing all the exercises.
 - Solve rustlings exercises (run the command `rustlings` inside the `rustlings/` folder).
   - [ ] intro
   - [ ] variables